And what’s interesting is that the word “new” literally means, “never having existed before”.

 When we were first getting into sales two books had huge impacts on me and the newest one was ten years old, the other, at least 40 years old.

-We made our very largest strides in marketing by not taking the latest blogging strategies, or website linking, or Twitter updating but by taking old direct mail principles and applying them with new technologies.
+We made our very largest strides in marketing by not taking the latest blogging strategies, or website linking, or Twitter updating but by taking old direct mail principles and applying them to new technologies.

 It’s become very obvious to us the true money making power comes from studying history.
 The history of your industry, of your field, of the very best individuals that have ever been in it.